-Legalsuper give you low fees and control over your money.
+Legalsuper gives you low fees and control over your money.

 Established in 1989, Legalsuper are the industry super fund for the legal community.
 About 40% of people working in Australia’s legal services industry are a member of legalsuper.

 Industry super funds don’t pay commissions to agents or advisors, are low on fees and provide a basic level of insurance to members.
 But you don’t have to be a solicitor or barrister to join, all Australians can save and plan for retirement with legalsuper.